terrylinooo/shieldon/README.md

 #### (3) Defind a Route for Firewall Panel.

-We need a controller to get into Shieldon firewall controll panel, so..
+We need a controller to get into Shieldon firewall controll panel, so that..

 ```php
 Route::any('/your/secret/place/', function() {